-Our research and evaluation activity is driven by our vision, for Australia’s children to have the best possible start in life, and purpose to ensure children have the learning, development and wellbeing outcomes they need for school and life.
+At Goodstart, our purpose is for all children to have the learning, development, and wellbeing outcomes they need for school and life.

 Our research goals are:

 - To create better early childhood education environments for children and families through evidence-informed practice;